-This Level 9 Masters Degree has been developed by the College of Business at Dublin Institute of Technology (DIT) in partnership with Technology Ireland ICT Skillnet.
+This Level 9 Masters Degree has been developed by the TU Dublin (City Campus) in partnership with Technology Ireland ICT Skillnet.
 It is delivered part-time over two years mostly through live streamed lectures online with additional face-to-face and online workshops and tutorials.

 The programme is highly practice focused and concentrates on the personal and professional development of the participants by honing their analytical, conceptual and critical thinking skills; developing personal, consultancy and research competencies; and building a detailed understanding of the tools, methodologies and frameworks to support advanced management capability.

 Who is this programme aimed at

 The programme is aimed at existing employees in the ICT sector or employees working in ICT related roles in non-IT companies.
 (This includes owners and managers of small enterprises.)
 They are likely to be experienced and either in leadership roles or planning on moving into such positions.

 The programme is delivered in two-phases: The first phase includes a suite of six modules (detailed below) that address key development areas for leaders and entrepreneurial professionals in the ICT sector.

 The second phase involves working on an applied and structured project.
 By conducting research in the context of your organisation and specialist area, you build your personal expertise while contributing to important management issues in the organisation.

 The research involved will typically focus on research ‘in’ the organisation rather than ‘on’ the organisation.
 It is more likely to involve cross-disciplinary work, thus contributing to your own practice and development.

 The six modules in the first phase allows you to immerse yourself in current management thinking.
 The work-based assignments will further allow you to test potential ideas for the Applied Research Project to be completed in the second phase of the programme.